eshan-khan/Spotify-Playlist-to-MP3-files/README.md

 # for linux/macOS
 source spotify/bin/activate
 ```
-2. Download required python packages, **you only need to do this once**.
+2. Change directory into spotify folder and download required python packages, **you only need to do this once**.
 ```bash
 pip install -r requirements.txt
 ```